bagrow/datatools/README.md

 matplotlib, and R. Some knowledge of gnuplot is very helpful for customizing plot appearance as the `-p` and `-c` options use valid gnuplot code.

+If you need to install some of these dependencies on OS X, I strongly encourage you to check out [Homebrew][].

 License
 =======